Preparing to Study Abroad

 Enjoy Your Semester Abroad!

 Study hard — but also enjoy your time living overseas and try to experience as much as you can!
-We encourage you to upload photos and post status updates on the news feed in OrgSync.
+We encourage you to keep in touch with us at firstname.lastname@example.org.